STOIE/recipes/recipes/lemongrass_chilli/README.md

 # Lemongrass Chilli

-## Sliced Pork
+## Sliced Pork or Chicken

-### Pork Prep
+### Meat Prep

 #### Ingredients

-* 1kg pork, sliced thin
+* 1kg pork, or bone-less chicken sliced thin
 * 1 tablespoon bi-carb soda

 #### Method

-1. In a bowl, add the bi-card to the pork and mix well.
+1. In a bowl, add the bi-card to the meat and mix well.
 1. Allow to rest for 60 minutes before rinising with water.

 ---